Simon Ferry: 2011–12 season

-The next season, with the appointment of Paolo Di Canio as Swindon manager, Ferry believed he could look forward to life at the club.
-Soon after, Di Canio revealed that Ferry almost left the club about three weeks after being behind Oliver Risser, Jonathan Smith and Alan McCormack in the pecking order for a place in the centre of midfield.
-He also said on Ferry that "I was not happy with the way he behaved, not that he was lazy because he always trained well but he did not show me the real desire to do something more and try to put the opponent under pressure.
-But he has shown to me in the last 10 days though that he has improved and I told him that he deserves to play on occasion."
-Eventually, Di Canio insists Ferry will stay at the club, having featured him in the first team this season.
+Ahead of the 2011–12 season, Ferry believed he could look forward to life at Swindon Town following the appointment of Paolo Di Canio as their new manager.
+Ferry, however, was featured little in the club’s pre–season tour and only scored once against Norcia XI on 10 July 2011.
+However, the arrival of Oliver Risser, Jonathan Smith and Alan McCormack led to him being behind in the pecking order for a place in the centre of midfield as the 2011–12 season about to start.
+According to Di Canio, he was considering leaving the club, saying: "I was not happy with the way Ferry behaved, not that he was lazy because he always trained well but he did not show me the real desire to do something more and try to put the opponent under pressure.
+But Ferry has shown to me in the last 10 days though that he has improved and I told him that he deserves to play on occasion."